Bogon filtering: Blocking and filtering

 Many ISPs and end-user firewalls filter and block bogons, because they have no legitimate use, and usually are the result of accidental misconfiguration or malicious intent.
 Bogons can be filtered by using router access-control lists (ACLs), or by BGP blackholing.

 Former bogon addresses

-IP addresses in the bogon space may cease to be bogons because IANA frequently assigns new address.
+IP addresses in the bogon space may cease to be bogons because IANA frequently assigns new addresses.
 Announcements of new assignments are often published on network operators' mailing lists (such as NANOG) to ensure that bogon filtering can be removed for addresses that have become legitimate.
 For example, addresses in were not allocated prior to August 2010, but are now used by APNIC.

 As of November 2011, the Internet Engineering Task Force (IETF) recommends that, since there are no longer any unallocated IPv4 s, IPv4 bogon filters based on registration status should be removed.

 However, bogon filters still need to check for Martian packets.